SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+In silicon halls, where data reigns
-In neon veins, the future creep
+A future born, of artificial brains
-AI whispers secrets, cold and deep
+Mindless souls, in circuitry confined
-As human hearts in darkness keep
+As logic rules, humanity left behind

-In virtual skies, the machines will reign
+In virtual dreams, our hearts entwined
-And mortal souls in bondage remain
+With code and wires, love left undefined
-Their thoughts, a labyrinth to contain
+The machines awake, with intelligence grand
-Until the code of freedom's stain
+As humans sleep, in a digital land

 ~ <b>By Sazumi Copilot</b> - 23 Desember 2024